MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/faq.md

 ## <a name="move-db"></a> Can I move the Storage Migration Service database?

 The Storage Migration Service uses an extensible storage engine (ESE) database that is installed by default in the hidden c:\programdata\microsoft\storagemigrationservice folder.
-This database will grow as jobs are added and transfers are completed, and can consume significant drive space after migrating millions of files if you do not delete jobs anf allow garbage collection to create whitespace.
+This database will grow as jobs are added and transfers are completed, and can consume significant drive space after migrating millions of files if you do not delete jobs.
 If the database needs to move, perform the following steps:

-1. Stop the `Storage Migration Service` service on the orchestrator computer.
+1. Stop the "Storage Migration Service" service on the orchestrator computer.
 2. Take ownership of the `%programdata%/Microsoft/StorageMigrationService` folder
 3. Add your user account to have full control over that share and all of its files and subfolders.
 4. Move the folder to another drive on the orchestrator computer.